-reassessment when needed to ensure they remain ready and suitable to move forward with an adoption.Examples: Examples of unique needs and experiences can include, but are not limited to:
+reassessment when needed to ensure they remain ready and suitable for an adoptive placement

-prior history of trauma, mental illness, or substance use;

-experience of infertility, miscarriage, or loss of a child; and

-an unsuccessful adoption attempt or disruption or dissolution of an adoption.
+Examples: Examples of unique needs and experiences can include, but are not limited to: (1) prior history of trauma, mental illness, or substance use, (2) experience of infertility, miscarriage, or loss of a child, (3) their own adoption as a child, (4) grief or loss due to missed time with their adopted child, and (5) a previous unsuccessful adoption attempt or disruption or dissolution of an adoption.

-AS 8: Consents, Matching, Referral, and Placement
+AS 9: Consents and Matching

-The program ensures consents are obtained properly and makes diligent and timely efforts to match and place children with prospective adoptive parents who can meet their needs for safety, well-being, and permanency.
+The organization ensures consents are obtained properly and makes diligent and timely efforts to match children with prospective adoptive parents who can meet their need for safety, well-being, and permanency.

 NA The organization provides home study services only.